 JESSICA GAFFNEY, FOUNDER

-First and foremost, Jessica is the mama to a sassy and sweet four year old little lady named Gray and a one year old boy named Graham.
+First and foremost, Jessica is the mama to a sassy and sweet five year old little lady named Gray and a one year old boy named Graham.
 She lives in Austin, TX with her kiddos and husband, Seth but she still considers herself a New Yorker.
 This translates into a badass attitude.
 Just kidding.
 Sort of.

 Jessica’s experience searching for flexible work when she became a mother was her inspiration for Pro Mama.
 She often asked herself “Why is it so difficult to find high quality work that fits my current lifestyle?”
 When she had a second child and was faced with similar professional challenges, she decided to launch Pro Mama.
 She loves her work of connecting companies with hard-working and highly-skilled mamas.
 Like really loves it.